bimalka98/Hardware-Description-Languages/week_3.md

 endmodule
 ```

-## Ports in Verilog
+## Ports in Verilog - `Input, Output, Inout`
-* Input, Output, Inout - These keywords declare input, output and bidirectional ports of a module or task.
+* `Input, Output, Inout` - These keywords declare input, output and bidirectional ports of a module or task.
 * Inputs and Inouts must be Nets (wire, etc.)
 * Outputs can be Nets or Registers
 * An output port can be configured to be of type `wire, reg, wand, wor or tri`.
 The default is `wire`.